amitkr209/Tableau_and_Power_BI_Projects/Power BI Projects/Madhav E-Commerce Sales Dashboard/Readme.md

 ### Dashboard Features
 - **Dynamic Visualizations**:
   - KPIs such as total sales, total profit, and average order value (AOV).
-  - Bar and pie charts for state-wise and category-wise analysis.
+  - Column, Bar, and pie charts for state-wise and category-wise analysis.
 - **Interactive Filters**:
   - Quarter and month filters for granular analysis of seasonal trends.
 - **Top Customer Insights**: